glip-gg/xtreme-gamblefi/README.md

 ```
 ## Game Validator

-To make sure game data is not being fuzzed before logHash and eventual winner is decided (either from the game server itself or somewhere in between), validators are registered to the protocol which constantly monitor the real time data to find any anomalies in the data.
+To make sure game data is not being tampered before logHash and eventual winner is decided (either from the game server itself or somewhere in between), validators are registered to the protocol which constantly monitor the real time data to find any anomalies in the data.

 For example,
 Bet was placed on Player 10 getting atleast 1 kill in the game, and a log is emitted that player 10 killed Player 2, however when analysing real time data, Validator notices that Player 10's 3d rotation values were not facing any player when kill was registered, or there was no bullet fired when the kill was registered.